This painting is called "Dark Romance" for the following reason:

 Of course the color black is also dark in mood, but white can achieve a dark effect without being intimidating.

 I think you know what I'm getting at: In Dark Romance the last color I used was white and it gave the painting something spooky.
-In combination with the painting's romantic quality, I thought it's title was justified.
+In combination with the painting's romantic quality, I thought its title was justified.